 The NIV abounds in footnoted text, making sure that the reader is informed about all available interpretations and information.
 For instance, in the New Testament, there are countless references to Old Testament verses.
 This is vitally important in understanding how Christianity is the clear, natural, and unmistakable progression and unveiling of Judaism.
 On the other hand, I never have seen a KJV with any footnotes.

-People who use a hostile and antagonistic approach to promote a point of view often do so either 1) because they are completely ignorant of the facts and/or 2) because they want to elicit an emotional reaction (usually rage) in their readers/listeners to gain support for their views.
 Usually, they have "grown up" accepting something to be true or proper.
 They are comfortable with their viewpoint, which generally is accepted by others close to them as well.
 They typically have no interest in changing the way they think, even if evidence to the contrary is presented to them.
-And they will employ any means to defend their position, because they cannot stand to be wrong and are intolerant of what other well-informed and well-meaning people believe.
-For instance, many people who embrace the "pre-tribulation" view of the Rapture and the "young-earth" view of Creation are like this.
+Furthermore, they will employ any means to defend their position, because they cannot stand to be wrong and are intolerant of what other well-informed and well-meaning people believe.

 The person who wrote the page at http://www.av1611.org/niv.html referred to the NIV as a "perversion" and as being full of "lies."
 Even if I didn't feel the way that I do about the NIV, I still would be utterly and totally appalled at that type of hostile and distasteful language, especially coming from a Christian.
 And he certainly is not the only one who does this.
-For decades, I have heard many, extolling the "virtues" of the KJV, who have attacked and slashed the NIV to shreds.
+For decades, I have heard many, extolling the "virtues" of the KJV, who have attacked and slashed the NIV and other versions to shreds.

 Return to Email Questions and Ted’s Responses